Daniel 9: 24-27

 sacrifice and grain offering.

-A. According to Matthew 24:15, he sets up the abomination of desolation
+A. According to Matthew 24:15, the abomination of desolation

 put an end to the sacrifices.